rse/studio-ai/README.md

 In October 2025 [Dr. Ralf S. Engelschall](https://engelschall.com), CTO of msg group, initially integrated this prototype application into his msg Filmstudio.
 Unfortunately, the implementation did not allow a seamless studio integration.
-As a result, he took the ideas of the prototype application and then this **Studio AI** application was developed by him from scratch in order allow a more robust integration into a studio production process.
+As a result, he just took the ideas of the prototype application and then developed **Studio AI** from scratch in order allow a more robust integration into a studio production process.

 See Also
 --------